slimndap/jeero/readme.txt

 4. Select your ticketing solution and your calendar plugin and submit the form.
 5. Fill in the missing fields in the form.
 Submit the form.

-Wait a couple of minutes (max 5) and go to you Calendar plugin.
+Wait a couple of minutes (max 5) and go to your Calendar plugin.

 You should see the first 10 upcoming events that coming from your ticketing solutions.